 Litigation is a common occurrence in the banking industry due to the nature of the business.
-At year-end, the Bank had several unresolved legal claims in Lebanon and abroad, mainly those relating to the restrictive measures in place with respect to the withdrawal of funds and transfers abroad and a civil action filed in US federal courts in the US District Court in the Eastern District of New York (EDNY) against eleven Lebanese banks including Blom Bank SAL, asserting primary and secondary liability claims under the Justice against Sponsors of Terrorism Act ("JASTA").
+At year-end, the Bank had several unresolved legal claims in Lebanon and abroad, mainly those relating to the restrictive measures in place with respect to the withdrawal of funds and transfers abroad and a civil action filed in US federal courts in the US District Court in the Eastern District of New York (EDNY).

 The extent of the impact of these matters cannot always be predicted but may materially impact the Bank's operations, financial results, condition and prospects.
 However, once professional advice has been obtained and the amount of damages reasonably estimated, the Bank makes adjustments to account for any adverse effects which the claims may have on its financial standing.
-Based on advice from legal counsel, and despite the novelty of certain claims and the uncertainties inherent in their unique situation, Management believes that legal claims will not result in any material financial loss to the Bank, however they may have an impact on the offshore liquidity of the Bank, its foreign assets, and its foreign currency exposure (note 48 to the separate financial statements).
+Based on advice from legal counsel, and despite the novelty of certain claims and the uncertainties inherent in their unique situation, Management believes that legal claims will not result in any material financial loss to the Bank, however they may have an impact on the liquidity of the Bank.